 Is HVAC a Hard Career?

-- Work in uncomfortable settings, including tight or messy spaces.
+- Work in awkward settings, such as tight or dusty spaces.

-- Work in high or low temperatures since HVAC systems are usually outdoors.
+- Work in high or low temperatures since equipment is often outdoors.

 - Work evenings, weekends and overtime around peak demand.

-A stubborn falsehood about HVAC is that it’s a blue-collar career.
+One of the biggest misconceptions about HVAC is that it’s a blue-collar career.
 It requires a specific skill set, specialized education and continuous recertification.

 It’s an excellent first career if you prefer to: